YingLiu4203/old-dev-blog/_posts/2017-11-17-angular-route.md

 A router uses parentheses to serialize secondary segments.
 For example, `/inbox/33(popup:compose)`.
 The colon syntax specifies the outlet.
 A router us `param=value` shyntax to specify route-specific parameters.
 For example, `/inbox/33;open=true/messages/44`.

 A router state consists of activated routes.
-An each activated route can be associated with a component.
+An activated route can be associated with a component.
 When a route state is recognized, we have a future router state.
 The router will check that transitioning to the future state is permitted by running guards.

 When configure routers, an option is to define a `resolve` property that is called to retrieve data for that router.
 You can acces the resolved data by injecting the activated route object into a component.
 Following is an example: